ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hashPrevMessage REQUIRED.
 The hash of the previous message to which the error pertains.

-Futher discussion on errors are discussed below.
+Futher discussion on protocol errors can be found below.

 ## Session abort message